My Personal

 get my sleep every night, take my medication, and avoid psychosocial

 stressors.
-This method of dealing with my bipolar disorder has been very
+This method of dealing with my bipolar disorder

 successful as there has not been a relapse in more than four years.